 ![]() Orchid (Fertility) These flowers are named after an Ancient Greek word based off of the... phallic shape of their tubers.
 But don't laugh!
 Sex and anatomy aren't embarassing or derogatory - our bodies are beautiful, after all.
 And reproductive organs have never looked so elegant! ...I think. |

 ![]() Peony (Affluence) These show up a lot in Eastern culture.
 In China, they're the flower of riches and honour!
 A lot of emperors used them, so it's no wonder they became associated with such high status.
 But they're so fluffy, like frills.
 It's softer than a king.
-A prince or princess, maybe? |
+A gentle and kind prince or princess, maybe? |

 ![]() Primrose (Youth) A real 'prime' rose, since they're the first to appear in spring!
 Thus, these young'uns embody the dilly-dally, free nature of childhood.
 Being fresh-faced and doing what you want, even in the face of dire future consequences...
 I can see why Romantic poets talked about them so much. |